 4. Garage Sales

 Garage sales are a treasure trove for cheap and discontinued Nerf guns.
 You would be surprised how many garage sales have Nerf guns that are just missing their ammunition or possibly a clip.
 The problem with garage sales is that the blasters typically are not in the best condition, and you have to get in the habit of actually going to garage sales if you want to find the ones that have Nerf blasters for sale.
+You may also find about these garage sales on various sites including Instagram.
+You could keep a check on the Instagram followers and likes to know if the page is genuine or not.

 5. Second Hand Stores